Mosquito Pest Control

 How Do I Prevent Mosquitoes?

-Pest control experts explain the best way to prevent mosquitoes is to ensure there is no standing water on your property.
+Pest control experts explain the best way to prevent mosquitoes, and by extension mosquito bites, is to ensure there is no standing water on your property.
 Walk around and dump out water from containers.
 By taking control of their breeding ground, you can cut off the mosquito eggs and larvae before they can hatch into full-grown adults.

 After you’ve removed all the standing water, take steps to ensure that water cannot collect again.
 Store empty containers indoors, and work with your neighbors to get rid of standing water throughout your neighborhood.